Skip to content

 Impact of Dehydration on Older Adults:

-Dehydration can have serious consequences for older adults, including:
+Dehydration can have severe consequences for older adults, including:

 • Cognitive Decline: It may impair memory and focus.